YOUR GUIDE TO BUYING HOME GENERATORS

 TYPES OF RESIDENTIAL GENERATORS

 During major blackouts like the infamous Northeast blackout of 2003 or Hurricane Sandy, I heard from many people: We should have had a generator.
 Some people tend to think about it as if it was a kind of generic device that could provide electricity during an outage.
 But when they looked into various catalogs they got puzzled because they saw models ranging from $200 to $5,000.
 Well, there is no such thing as “a” generator.
-There are various types of electric power generators.
-They are subject to a number of classifications, which may overlap.
+There are various types of generators.
+And they are subject to several classifications, which may overlap.
 Most buyer guides tell you that there are two types- stationary and portable.
 In reality, there are more.
 Depending on the connection and activation methods there are five basic types of generators: permanent (standby), portable, trailer mount, PTO, and RV.

 Standby generator